 Redirecting...

-Throughout its dynamic and challenging history, DLA Aviation employees have made significant contributions to our Nation's defense.
-The Hall of Fame recognizes former employees who have made significant, enduring contributions.
+Throughout its dynamic and challenging history, the strength of DLA Aviation has been its people; professional civilian and military personnel whose support is vital to our Nation's defense.
+The DLA Aviation Hall of Fame recognizes former Aviation employees whose contributions to have been particularly significant and enduring.

 Michael KennedyKen WinsletteSteve Wrenn